HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 Artwork and coding:
 - WhistleWind

-Testing and feedback:
-- Orochi Umbra, Rengar #1220, yam the nokia, Observateur #3241, valikin

-ReadMe cost icons:
-- James Veug (from ReadmeMaker)
+ReadMe cost icons from [ReadmeMaker](https://inscryption.thunderstore.io/package/JamesGames/ReadmeMaker/) by James Veug

-Can model by DanJ08 on [TurboSquid](https://www.turbosquid.com/3d-models/metal-can-3d-model-1960980)
+"Metal Can" by DanJ08 on [TurboSquid](https://www.turbosquid.com/3d-models/metal-can-3d-model-1960980)

+"Soda can open" by OxidVideos on [Pixabay](https://pixabay.com/sound-effects/soda-can-open-183214/)

+"Soda Can Falling" by Alex_Jauk on [Pixabay](https://pixabay.com/sound-effects/soda-can-falling-191106/)

+Testing by Orochi Umbra

+Additional feedback:
+- Rengar #1220
+- yam the nokia
+- Observateur #3241
+- valikin

-Special thanks to Arackulele, divsionbyz0rro, and julien-perge for having public GitHubs I could ~~steal~~borrow code from.
+Special thanks to Arackulele, divsionbyz0rro, and julien-perge for their community contributions; this wouldn't have been possible without you!

 ## 📜 Obtainable Cards
 <details>